Past Shows: Seriously Entertaining

 NOVEMBER 2019: FOR GOOD MEASURE

-In November, House of SpeakEasy ended the fall 2019 season with an eclectic cast of speakers riffing on the theme “For Good Measure.”
+In November, Seriously Entertaining got extra, ending the fall 2019 season with the theme “For Good Measure.”
 Journalist James Geary meditated on the root meanings of our daily metaphors, arguing that “the way we get to the bottom of things is through metaphor.”
 “We all remember where we were the night of November 8, 2016,” said reporter and author Nina Burleigh, as she recounted her night covering the Republican election party.
 At age 7, Monique Truong thought if she ate American food, she could become American.
 So she taught herself, via Fannie Farmer, how to bake the American way.
 Maggie Paxson is an anthropologist by day and a big band singer by night.
 In the intersection of these two paths, she learned how to cure her fear of lightning.

 View photos from the show.